Title IX

 Parties may take advantage of remedial assistance without filing an incident report.
 Support services and resources (e.g., security measures, counseling, tutoring) are available on campus and in the local community.
 The Title IX Coordinator, Carly Morman, will go through the list with involved parties.

-All Hawaiʻi Pacific University faculty and staff are “mandated reporters” who have an obligation to report incidents of sexual discrimination and sexual harassment to the Title IX Coordinator.
+All Hawaiʻi Pacific University employees are “mandated reporters” who have an obligation to report incidents of sexual discrimination and sexual harassment to the Title IX Coordinator.

 To access the Sex Discrimination and Sexual Harassment policy, go to https://studenthandbook.hpu.edu.